La Capilla del Nuestra Señora del Rosario / The Chapel of Our Lady of the Rosary

-Much research and Archaeological studies have been done at this location and it was found that the limestone floors are dated from the 15th century.
-Found were Spanish potteries and a container for holy oils.
-Also, there were many skeletons found dated from many different eras.
+Much research and Archaeological studies have been done at this location.
+It was found that the limestone floors of the chapel are dated from the 15th century.
+Many Spanish potteries and a container for holy oils were also discovered at the site.
+Also, many skeletons were unearthed that were dated from many different eras.

-You must have permission from the Tourism Department5 to visit the Chapel.
-The access road is the property of Los Molinos and they will not permit visitors without written permission for now.
+To visit this historical Chapel you must have written permission from the Tourism Department.
+The access road is the property of Los Molinos and they will not permit visitors without written permission.

 Convento y Iglesia de Santa Clara/ Convent and Church of Santa Clara